paul-grassi/800-63-3/sp800-63c/sec5_strength.md

 Note that the reference to the key material in question is asserted by the issuer of the assertion as are any other claims therein, and reference to a given key SHALL be trusted at the same level as all other claims within the assertion itself.

-####5.1.2.
+#### 5.1.2.
 Bearer Assertions

 A bearer assertion can be presented by any party as proof of the bearer's identity, without reference to external materials.
 If an attacker is able to capture or manufacture a valid assertion representing a subscriber, and that attacker is able to successfully present that assertion to the RP, then the attacker will be able to impersonate the subscriber at that RP.

 Note that mere possession of a bearer assertion is not always enough to impersonate a subscriber.
 For example, if an assertion is presented in the indirect federation model (Section 6.1), additional controls MAY be placed on the transaction (such as identification of the RP and assertion injection protections) that help to further protect the RP from fraudulent activity.

-###5.2.
+### 5.2.
 Assertion protection category

-Regardless of the possession mechanism (section 5.1) or the federation model used to obtain them (4.), assertions need to include an appropriate set of protections to the assertion data itself to prevent attackers from manufacturing valid assertions or re-using captured assertions at disparate RPs.
+Regardless of the possession mechanism (discussed above) or the federation model used to obtain them (described in section 4), assertions need to include an appropriate set of protections to the assertion data itself to prevent attackers from manufacturing valid assertions or re-using captured assertions at disparate RPs.

-####5.2.1.
+#### 5.2.1.
 Shared Secret

 Assertions SHALL contain sufficient entropy to prevent an attacker from manufacturing a valid assertion and using it with a target RP.
-Assertions MAY accomplish this by use of an embedded nonce, timestamp, assertion identifier, or a combination of these or other techniques to create an equivalence of a 128-bit random symmetric key.
+A 128-bit random symmetric key or equivalent strength asymmetric key SHALL be used for this purpose.
+Assertions MAY accomplish this by use of an embedded nonce, timestamp, assertion identifier, or a combination of these or other techniques.

 In the absence of additional cryptographic protections, this source of randomness SHALL function as a shared secret between the CSP and the RP to uniquely identify the assertion in question.

-####5.2.1.
+#### 5.2.2.
 Signed Assertion

 Assertions MAY be cryptographically signed by the CSP in such a way that the RP SHALL validate the signature of the assertion based on the CSP's key.
 This signature SHALL cover all vital fields of the assertion, including its issuer, audience, subject, expiration, and any unique identifiers.